 The first round of surveys will be conducted August 2014.
 Participants will then take the survey again in June 2015, and in following Junes, in order to see growth over time.

 What does it cost for my school to

-There is no cost to your school for participating in the survey or to receive your results.
+There is no cost to your school for participating in the survey.

 How long does it take to complete

 The average time it takes for an educator to complete the LoTi survey is approximately 30 minutes

 Should all the teachers in our

 We encourage faculty-wide participation in the survey, in order to provide the best picture of your school.